 There is one established trail at the Rec Area; the Lower Salt River Nature Trail.
-It's a 2.3 mile loop that encompasses various desert ecosystems giving you a taste of scenery you won't see with other hikes this close to the metro area.
+It's a 2.3-mile loop that encompasses various desert ecosystems giving you a taste of scenery you won't see with other hikes this close to the metro area.
 Is it for the hardcore hiker?
-No, but it's perfect for families with children, birdwatchers and people looking to quickly rack up triplogs.
+No, but it's perfect for families with children, birdwatchers, and people looking to rack up triplogs quickly.
 I fit into the latter two categories.

 Gradually, you'll move away from the river.
-On this stretch, I came across some very large burrows in the ground just off-trail.
+On this stretch, I came across some extensive burrows in the ground just off-trail.
 They were about one-foot in diameter.
-When I peered over the side I heard the unmistakable sound of a rattlesnake.
-Taking a step back I realized it wasn't coming from within the hole, but from above it.
-Perched in a tree, two feet off the ground was a western-diamondback!
+When I peered over the side, I heard the unmistakable sound of a rattlesnake.
+Taking a step back, I realized it wasn't coming from within the hole but above it.
+Perched in a tree, two feet off the ground, was a western-diamondback!
 I've never seen rattlesnakes exhibit arboreal tendencies before.
-Needless to say, everytime I ducked under a tree branch I was a little more cautious after that experience.
+Needless to say, every time I ducked under a tree branch, I was a little more cautious after that experience.

 The trail then turns north to head out of the mesquite forest at roughly 1.4 miles.
-Vegetation will thin and soon you'll find yourself surrounded by typical sonoran desert scenery; creosote, palo verde and the stately saguaro cactus.
+Vegetation will thin, and soon you'll find yourself surrounded by typical Sonoran desert scenery; creosote, paloverde, and the stately saguaro cactus.
 Be on the lookout for Gambel's Quail.
 I startled a covey of at least fifty on this stretch of trail.
-At 2.1 miles you'll complete the loop.
+At 2.1 miles, you'll complete the loop.
 The parking lot and restrooms are just a few minutes ahead.

 Check out the Official Route and Triplogs.